scholer/actionista-todoist/README.rst

 The successful ``find`` utility works by supplying a sequence of "actions" (also known as "expressions" in the ``find`` manual).
 Most actions are essentially filters, where you list criteria for the files to find.
-However, the real usability of ``find`` is that is can not only print the matching files, but also use the matching files for other actions, e.g. deleting the files, or sending them to other command line tools.
+However, the real usability of ``find`` is that it can not only print the matching files, but also use the matching files for other actions, e.g. deleting the files, or sending them to other command line tools.